fbpx

 • Dry eyes: Surgery with LASIK can reduce your tear production for a temporary period.
 For the first six months after a surgery, your eyes might feel excessively dry as they heal.
 A dry eye condition might also make it difficult to see clearly.
 Your eye doctor may recommend using eye drops to correct the problem.

-• Halos and glare: After surgery with LASIK, some patients experience changes in their vision that include glade, halos around bright lights during the night, or even periods of double vision.
+• Halos and glare: After surgery with LASIK, some patients experience changes in their vision.
+That include glade, halos around bright lights during the night, or even periods of double vision.
 Often, this issue will disappear within a few weeks.
 If it continues for longer, it’s important to speak to your surgeon.

-• Under corrections or over corrections: Although a lot of people see an improvement in their vision after LASIK eye surgery, not everyone will end up with 20/20 vision.
-If the laser doesn’t remove enough tissue from your eye, then you won’t get the results you were hoping for, and you might even need a secondary procedure.
+• Under corrections or over corrections: Although a lot of people see an improvement in their vision after LASIK eye surgery.
+Not everyone will end up with 20/20 vision.
+If the laser doesn’t remove enough tissue from your eye.
+Then you won’t get the results you were hoping for, and you might even need a secondary procedure.
 Alternatively, if the laser removes too much tissue from your eye, then this can reduce your vision clarity too.
 Over-corrections are harder to fix than under-corrections.

-• Astigmatism: If your eye surgeon removes too much tissue in one area of the eye, and too little in another, then the shape of your eye may change, leading to problems like astigmatism.
+• Astigmatism: If your eye surgeon removes too much tissue in one area of the eye, and too little in another.
+Then the shape of your eye may change, leading to problems like astigmatism.
 If you suffer from this issue, you may need to get additional treatment.

-• Flap problems: When a LASIK procedure is conducted, it requires the surgeon to make a small flap into the tissue over your eye.
+• Flap problems: When a LASIK procedure is done, it requires the surgeon to make a small flap into the tissue over your eye.
 Folding or removing the flap during surgery can sometimes lead to complications, including a potential infection.
 In some cases, the flap can also hinge incorrectly during the healing process, which means that you’ll need to have it fixed by your surgeon as quickly as possible.

 • Vision changes or loss: Some very rare cases lead to poorer vision after LASIK than the patient had before the procedure.
 This happens in very few cases, and if you have the right surgeon, it shouldn’t be something you need to worry about.